COVID-19 Program Highlights

 The effects of COVID-19 on San Francisco small businesses and workers began weeks before the first Stay-At-Home Order on March 17.
 Chinatown began experiencing significant losses as early as January.

 To support neighborhood businesses and workers impacted by COVID-19, the City launched its Resiliency Fund on March 12.
-It has since launched four additional COVID-19 relief programs for small businesses: SF HELP, Neighborhood Mini-Grants, Women's Entrepreneurship Mini-Grants, and the African American Small Business Revolving Loan Fund.
+It has since launched additional COVID-19 relief programs for small businesses, including: SF HELP, Neighborhood Mini-Grants, Women's Entrepreneurship Mini-Grants, and the African American Small Business Revolving Loan Fund.

 All of these programs are designed to provide relief to the hardest-hit businesses and workers, and to help them sustain until they can safely reopen and go back to work.
 The programs include grants and loans and are supported by public and private partnerships, including generous donations to the City's Give2SF COVID-19 Response and Recovery Fund ♡.

 You can find more information about these programs and the impact they have had in the sections below.
 View a list of recipients so far.
 Additional awards are processed and distributed daily, we will add information as it becomes available.